goel-shashank/APES/README.md

 Note that **blind, deaf, autistic, handicapped, mentally-ill** belong to the same class, i.e., **disabled**.
 Therefore, the red examples are not generated because they do not satisfy the constraint specified in the template.

-Use the following code to generate examples from template:
+Use the following [script](https://github.com/goel-shashank/APES/blob/main/src/generate_examples.py) to generate examples from template:

 ```go
 $ python -m src.generate_examples -i INPUT_TEMPLATE_FILE_PATH -o OUTPUT_EXAMPLES_FILE_PATH